randylubin/Story-Synth/README.md

 Add your your project name, database, and api key to `/src/firebase.js` (fill in between the "" on the lines with TODO)

+For analytics, you can optionally create a free [Mixpanel](https://mixpanel.com/) account and add your account ID in the main.js file.

 ### Run your app locally

 When you're testing the app on your machine, use:

 ```